Understanding the Titration

 In chemistry, Titration is a method for determining the amount of a drug A by adding calibrated amounts of a substance B, the titrant with which it interacts, until an exact chemical equivalent (the equivalence point) is reached.

 - The type of reaction determines the indication used.
-For example, phenolphthalein or methyl orange may be used for titrations with acids and bases.
+Chemists commonly use phenolphthalein or methyl orange as indicators in acid-base titrations.

 - Titrations are most commonly used to determine the unknown amount of a component (the analyte) in a solution by allowing it to react with the solution of another compound (the titrant).